emberjs/website/source/blog/2014-11-04-ember-1-8-1-released.md

 ```

 The intent of this code is unclear and the pre-1.8 behavior was unintentional.
 In Ember
-1.8.1 an assertion is thrown for including `class` in `attributeBindings`.
+1.8.1 an exception is thrown for including `class` in `attributeBindings`.

 ### View instances